 - Petroleum Engineering Salary – Other Useful Info

 Petroleum engineering salaries are very high due to the fact that the engineer can have a huge impact on a company’s profitability.
 You can improve on your potential income by attending one of the top Petroleum Engineering colleges – pop your zip code into the box on the right of this page to find the best course for your needs.

 Every year the Society of Petroleum Engineers surveys its members and produces a report about the current state of compensation in the oil industry.

-The figures for 2015 were broadly good, though lower bonuses were paid (not surprising, given the low oil price).
+The figures for 2015 (the last year with full data) were broadly good, though lower bonuses were paid (not surprising, given the low oil price).

 - The average total compensation (base salary plus bonuses) was $206,020.

 - Almost 60% of the Petroleum Engineers in the survey reported an increase in base pay.